 Mount Sinai employees may contact us at email@example.com today for help to prevent or manage diabetes.

 To help you track and share your blood sugar levels with the caregivers of your choice, Mount Sinai offers our employees access to Livongo Health’s cellular-connected glucose meter, In Touch.

 In Touch is meter that measures your blood sugar and activity levels, indicators of your wellbeing.
 Those measures go to Livongo’s secure smart cloud, and in real time, are shared with your chosen care team that may consist of family members, an RD CDE, and your physicians.
 In addition, Livongo has team of CDEs who are available 24/7 to monitor and reach out to you if you are experiencing low or high blood sugar levels.

 As a Mount Sinai employee, by participating in Livongo you receive unlimited blood sugar testing supplies.
 Non-bargaining unit (NBU) employees participating in a Mount Sinai Health System-sponsored insurance plan, are eligible for Livongo.
 Learn more about Livongo or email us if you have questions at firstname.lastname@example.org.

 My Weigh 2 Prevent Diabetes

-A series of team-based classes led by a health coach, My Weigh 2 Prevent Diabetes groups meet weekly for 16 weeks.
-This program has proven to help participants focus on wellness by helping you achieve personal nutrition and exercise goals.
+A series of team-based classes led by a health coach, My Weigh 2 Prevent Diabetes groups of Mount Sinai employees meet weekly for 16 weeks.
+This program has proven to help employees focus on wellness by helping you achieve personal nutrition and exercise goals.
 You learn how to incorporate healthy food options while creating nutritious meal plans and how to make small, meaningful changes to your diet.
-To learn more about My Weigh 2 Prevent Diabetes, email us at firstname.lastname@example.org.
+To learn more about My Weigh 2 Prevent Diabetes, Mount Sinai employees may email us at email@example.com.